asandhu5/conversational-agent/README.md

    skills, and a per-question accordion with coaching notes.
 Export the transcript or the full report as Markdown.

-Sentiment and emotion analysis run **entirely on your machine** (local HuggingFace models) — no answer data leaves your computer unless you've added an OpenAI key for the coaching-feedback layer, and even then only the transcript text is sent, never audio/video.
 ---
 ## Demo